-A soft and chewy brown sugar cookie, well-spiced with cinnamon, cardamom, cloves, and ginger.
-I’ve added almond flour to guarantee that perfect texture and chewiness.
+A soft and chewy and well spiced brown sugar cookie.
+Cinnamon, cardamom, cloves, and ginger.
+I've added almond flour to guarantee that perfect texture and chewiness.
 Rolling the cookies in sugar before baking adds a bit more crunch and texture.
 These sweet cookies are addictive.

 I was super happy about these cookies.
 They crinkled just enough on top, with just the right amount of chew.
 And the spices!
 I like a spiced up cookie 🙂

-Since this is a spiced brown sugar cookie, you can expect all the warm and cozy feeling.
-Cinnamon, cloves, ginger, and cardamon.
+Since this is a spiced brown sugar cookie, you can expect all the warm and cozy spices: cinnamon, cloves, ginger, and cardamon.
 All the sweet and heady spices to make you feel warm inside.
 Like your favourite pair of wooly socks.

 I've been all about cloves lately.
 I purchased a small package just before Christmas and my spice cabinet has smelled of so sweet ever since.

 Almond flour gives these cookies extra texture and weight.
 Chewiness.
 No these cookies are not gluten-free.
 Think crispy almond cookies married with your favourite chewy spiced sugar cookie.
 Yum!

 How to bake chewy spiced brown sugar cookies that crinkle

 Butter.
 Good unsalted butter is important for a good cookie.
 And no, not all butter is created equal.
 While I don't go out of my way for imported or specialty butter, I do reach for the name brand at the supermarket.
 Store brand butters can be good, but I find inconsistent.
 Too many times I've ended up with greasy feeling cookies and the only thing that was different was the brand of butter.

 My recommendation, find your brand.
 It might not be the same as my brand.
 That's okay.
 You just want to know what you are getting when you make a batch of cookies.